For Recruiters: FAQs

 As their first internal communications department, building that team and infrastructure for a storied, 85 year-old brand was an amazing experience that helped make our employees work easier and more rewarding.
 Unfortunately, my department was part of a round of layoffs due to fundraising struggles in 2025.

-A place where I can continue to LEARN the art of motivating audiences.
+• A place where I can continue my passion for creative communications that motivate audiences and build stronger cultures.
 I am happy to fulfill this need through either contract work or a regular full-time role.
 I like a good challenge, and seem to gravitate to those industries in flux who need good, seasoned communicators.
 I am happy to take on a role with direct reports (I am passionate about mentoring) but I also enjoy being an individual contributor or consultant as well.

-I excel at consulting for executives.
+• I excel at consulting for executives.
 I combine my empathy for the challenges they face with my understanding of how to constructively speak truth to power.
-My decades of experience includes working directly with leaders from the corporate, military, healthcare and intelligence spaces to help them motivate audiences and articulate their vision.
-Watching leaders build belief (and knowing I helped even just a little) is among the most rewarding moments I get to enjoy in my work.
+My decades of experience includes working directly with leaders from the corporate, military, healthcare and intelligence agency spaces to help them motivate audiences and articulate their vision.
+I have pitched to and supported NFL franchise owners, cabinet members, flag officers, spys and titans of industry.
+Watching leaders build belief in their organizations (and knowing I helped even just a little) is among the most rewarding moments I get to enjoy in my work.